 We begin our exploration of the Minor Arcana tarot card meanings through those classical four elements, beginning with how they relate to the four tarot suits with Elements and Aces.
 It is here we will explore the different elements and their relationship to the aces, and then of course, the aces in their own right.

 Looking at the Numerology of the Minor Arcana first, and how the numbers themselves can be seen as universal, we will then progress onto the individual suits: the fiery Wands, the watery Cups, the airy Swords and of course the earthy Pentacles.

 Tarot Card Meanings and the Tarot Court Cards

-Moving onto the Tarot Court Cards, I feel it’s important to display them in a peer group setting for ease of comparison.
-Using the two main decks to illustrate the different characters that can be found at Court, the Radiant Rider Waite-Smith and the Thoth, we will begin with the youngest members at Court, the Pages and Princesses; we will then be moving onto the dashing Knights and Princes.
-After spending some time with the gracious Queens, we will finalise our exploration at Court by meeting the Kings and Knights.
+Moving onto the tarot court cards, I feel it’s important to display them in a peer group setting for ease of comparison.
+Using the two main decks to illustrate the different characters that can be found at court, the Rider Waite-Smith and the Thoth Tarot, we will begin with the youngest members at court, the pages and princesses; we will then be moving onto the dashing knights and princes.
+After spending some time with the gracious queens, we will finalise our exploration at court by meeting the kings and knights.

 How to Develop Your Own Tarot Card Meanings

 Take the time to get to know your deck intimately, become friends with it, share your secrets and let it guide you to a new tomorrow.
 With each new insight, each new thing you discover about a card, jot it down in your tarot journal so you can begin to build your own personal tarot card meanings.